 |Number of periods||Number of periods|

-All year 8 students are guided to select the most appropriate subjects to pursue in years 9, 10 and 11 that provide a balanced education and opportunities for career progression.
-Students follow a curriculum that leads to them taking their GCSE and BTEC examinations.
+At Key stage 4 (years 9, 10 and 11) students follow a curriculum that leads to them taking their GCSE and BTEC examinations.
 The main focus is to allow students to follow a curriculum suited to their needs, abilities and interests.
-By starting this stage of the curriculum in Year 9 this will allow more time for our students to develop a deeper understanding of the subjects that they are studying.
-This curriculum is completely aligned with the new Progress/Attainment 8 performance framework, which has been the new system of school accountability from 2016.
+By starting our Key stage 4 curriculum in Year 9 this will allow more time for our students to develop a deeper understanding of the subjects that they are studying.
+The KS4 curriculum is now completely aligned with the new Progress/Attainment 8 performance framework, which will be the new system of school accountability from 2016.

 This places subjects in to 3 categories or ‘buckets’:

 Comprises 2 compulsory subjects studied for 10 periods a fortnight:

 Modern Foreign Language – Spanish, French, Polish, Urdu

 Students study a Science, with Triple Award representing 3 choices, Double Science 2 and Single Award 1.
 All Science pathways are allocated at least 8 periods per fortnight as the first subject in this ‘bucket’, with 6 periods per fortnight for the remaining two choices.

 Students make 3 choices from the following subjects, with 5 periods per fortnight allocated to each subject: